Files / United States

 Document Introduction

-The Arctic region is of critical importance to U.S. homeland defense, the protection of national sovereignty, and the fulfillment of defense treaty commitments.
-Amid major geopolitical and environmental shifts, including Russia's full-scale invasion of Ukraine, Finland and Sweden joining NATO, deepening Sino-Russian cooperation in the Arctic, and accelerating climate change, the Arctic is becoming a new arena for strategic competition, prompting the U.S. Department of Defense to issue the 2024 Arctic Strategy.
+The Arctic region is of critical significance for U.S. homeland defense, the protection of national sovereignty, and the fulfillment of defense treaty commitments.
+Amid major geopolitical and environmental transformations, including Russia's full-scale invasion of Ukraine, Finland and Sweden joining NATO, deepening Sino-Russian cooperation in the Arctic, and accelerating climate change, the Arctic is becoming a new arena for strategic competition, prompting the U.S. Department of Defense to issue the 2024 Arctic Strategy.

-Guided by the 2022 National Security Strategy, National Defense Strategy, and National Strategy for the Arctic Region, this strategy's core objective is to maintain stability in the Arctic region and safeguard U.S. homeland security and vital national interests.
-It establishes a "Monitor-Respond" core defense concept, addressing regional security challenges by strengthening intelligence collection, deepening cooperation with allies, and maintaining global power projection capabilities.
+Guided by the 2022 National Security Strategy, the National Defense Strategy, and the National Strategy for the Arctic Region, this strategy's core objective is to maintain stability in the Arctic and safeguard U.S. homeland security and vital national interests.
+It establishes a monitoring-response core defense concept, addressing regional security challenges by enhancing intelligence collection, deepening cooperation with allies, and maintaining global power projection capabilities.

-To achieve its strategic objectives, the U.S. Department of Defense has outlined three main lines of action: First, enhance core capabilities such as Arctic-wide domain awareness, communications, infrastructure, and equipment for extreme cold environments.
-Second, deepen multi-dimensional cooperation with NATO allies, Arctic partners, federal and local agencies, and Indigenous communities.
-Third, improve the interoperability and rapid response capabilities of the Joint Force in the Arctic through regular military exercises and deployments.
+To achieve strategic objectives, the U.S. Department of Defense has outlined three primary action pathways: First, enhancing core capabilities such as domain awareness, communications, infrastructure, and equipment for extreme cold environments across the Arctic.
+Second, deepening multidimensional cooperation with NATO allies, Arctic partners, federal and local agencies, and Indigenous communities.
+Third, improving the interoperability and rapid response capabilities of the joint force in the Arctic through regular military exercises and deployments.

-The strategy emphasizes that Arctic defense requires balancing U.S. global defense responsibilities with regional resource investments.
-Strategic blind spots should be avoided through coordination across combatant commands, integration of allied capabilities, and interagency collaboration within the government.
-The implementation of this strategy will provide systematic guidance for the United States to build an integrated deterrence system in the Arctic, uphold freedom of navigation, and address gray-zone threats, while also introducing new variables into the security governance of the Arctic region.
+The strategy emphasizes that Arctic defense requires balancing U.S. global defense responsibilities with regional resource investment.
+It aims to avoid strategic blind spots through coordination across combatant commands, integration of allied capabilities, and interagency collaboration within the government.
+The implementation of this strategy will provide systematic guidance for the U.S. to build a comprehensive deterrence system in the Arctic, uphold freedom of navigation, and address gray-zone threats, while simultaneously introducing new variables into the security governance of the Arctic region.